Learn more here about getting a certificate of rehabilitation and pardon in California under Penal Code 4852 with the team at the Simmrin Law Group.

 A COR is an official decree that an individual has been rehabilitated after committing a criminal act.
 This certificate is often useful for individuals who want to acquire a professional license or who want certain jobs.

 However, CORs are not available to everyone in California.
-Only certain people are granted a COR by the court.
+Only certain people are granted a COR by California courts.
 Individuals can request a COR if they were convicted of:

 - Certain sex-crime misdemeanors